prisms-center/phaseField/README.md

 This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center at University of Michigan which is supported by the U.S. Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637.

+## Citing PRISMS-PF

+Please cite [the following reference](https://www.nature.com/articles/s41524-020-0298-5) when discussing PRISMS-PF in a publication:

+S. DeWitt, S. Rudraraju, D. Montiel, W.B.
+Andrews, and K. Thornton.
+PRISMS-PF: A general framework for phase-field modeling with a matrix-free finite element method. _npj Computuational Materials_ __6__, 29 (2020).

+If additionally you would like to cite a specific release of PRISMS-PF, please use the following format:

+PRISMS-PF, v2.1.2 (2019).
+Available from https://github.com/prisms-center/phaseField.
+DOI: 10.5281/zenodo.3357005.

+For DOI information for other releases, please refer to [this site](https://zenodo.org/record/3357005).

 ## Quick Start Guide:

 For detailed instructions on how to download and use PRISMS-PF, please consult the [PRISMS-PF User Manual](https://prisms-center.github.io/phaseField/doxygen_files/manual.html).
 A (very) abbreviated version of the instructions is given below.